Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: The effective model

 and

 respectively, where $\varsigma_\nu$ ($\nu=0,x,y,z$) are Pauli matrices acting in the spin subspace, $\tau_{\mu}$ ($\mu=0,x,y,z$) are Pauli matrices acting in the valley subspace, and $\sigma_{0,x,y,z}$ are Pauli matrices acting in the orbital subspace.
-With the help of U(4) symmetry, the $J$ term in \cref{eq:HI2v} can be written as a ferromagnetic coupling between the U(4) LM of $f$-electrons and the U(4) LM of $c$-electrons \cite{song_magic-angle_2022}.
-When $M\neq 0$, only the $\mu=0,z$ U(4) generators commute with the Hamiltonian, leading to a lower U(2)$\times$U(2) symmetry group.
+With the help of the U(4) symmetry, the $J$ term in \cref{eq:HI2v} can be written as a ferromagnetic coupling between the U(4) LM of $f$-electrons and the U(4) LM of $c$-electrons.
+(Readers may refer to the supplementary section S2G of Ref.~\cite{song_magic-angle_2022} for the discussion of the U(4) symmetry, Eqs.~(S106)-(S109) for the definition of U(4) generators, and Eqs.~(S202)-(S209) for why the $J$ term is a U(4) ferromagnetic coupling.)
+When $M\neq 0$, only the $\mu=0,z$ U(4) generators commute with the Hamiltonian, lowering the symmetry group to U(2)$\times$U(2).
 The rotation generated by $\mu=z$, $\nu=0$ is referred to as the valley-U(1) symmetry.